abelcheung/scorerender/readme.txt

 = Is any ABC notation compatible program also supported? =

 Since 0.2, [abcm2ps](http://moinejf.free.fr/) will be the only one supported.
 This is a design decision.
-If you **REALLY** want to use other similar programs, you are on your own, though modifying the code to support others is not very hard.
-Take a look at `is_notation_usable()` method in `notation/abc.php`.
+If you **REALLY** want to use other similar programs, you are on your own, though modifying the code to support others is not very hard for those who can write program in PHP.
+Take a look at `notation/abc.php`.

 = I want to remove cache for 1 image and re-render, but how can I determine which is which? =

 Right now this is still impossible.
 Management of cache is planned in future, but can't say when.

-= Images using Guido notation seems blurred. =

-This may not be fully fixable, because setting font attributes may not be possible for all text.
-After image resizing, they can be rendered smaller / larger than desired.

 = How to debug my fragment when posting? =